Delaware Business Registration: Everything You Need to Know

 If you opt for the par value capital calculation method, the minimum is $350.
 On the franchise tax help page of the Delaware corporations' website, you can get help with calculating your company's required franchise tax.

 Corporations aren't required by state statues to draft bylaws, but doing so is helpful for everyone involved in the business.
 The bylaws of a corporation will govern its internal functions, including how it operates and what responsibilities are given to the directors and/or managers.
 A bank may also require a copy of the bylaws of your corporation before you can open a business account.
 Although they aren't required, bylaws show that a business is legitimate.
 Some business owners choose to hire lawyers to draft their bylaws, which often results in spending a lot of money in legal fees.

 Something that the state of Delaware is well-known for is corporations.
 Delaware is essentially the father of the corporation as it is known today.
 Before Delaware made major changes to its corporate laws, Congress had to enact all corporations.
 In the early 1900s, the federal government determined whether citizens could form corporations.
 The changes to the laws in Delaware transformed the way people formed companies.

 If you need help with Delaware business registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.